 Breast Imaging

 We participate in the Breast Imaging Match program administered by the National Residency Match Program (NRMP).
-We are currently accepting applications for clinical instructor positions in 2024-2025.

 Overview

-Our faculty currently includes Dr. Timothy Rooney (Division Director), Dr. Jonathan Nguyen (Fellowship Director), Dr. Matthew Caley, Dr. Ramapriya Ganti, Dr. Jessie Jahjah, Dr. Matthew Miller and Dr. Carrie Rochman, each of whom are passionate teachers with a methodical, organized approach to both fellow and resident education.
+Our faculty currently includes Dr. Timothy Rooney (Division Director), Dr. Jonathan Nguyen (Fellowship Director), Dr. Matthew Caley, Dr. Ramapriya Ganti, Dr. Jessie Jahjah, Dr. Natalie Cain-Wisdom, and Dr. Carrie Rochman, each of whom are passionate teachers with a methodical, organized approach to both fellow and resident education.
 Recognizing the personal commitment required to pursue this extended training, they are firmly committed to helping each fellow excel in the breast imaging field and play a significant role in the early detection of breast cancer.

-Candidates must have an MD or equivalent and successfully completed a residency in diagnostic radiology at an ACGME accredited institution or successfully completed a diagnostic radiology residency accredited by the Royal College of Physicians and Surgeons of Canada (RCPSC).
+Candidates must have an MD or equivalent and successfully completed a residency in diagnostic radiology at an ACGME-accredited institution or successfully completed a diagnostic radiology residency accredited by the Royal College of Physicians and Surgeons of Canada (RCPSC).
 Candidates must also have the ability to obtain a medical license in the Commonwealth of Virginia.

-The University of Virginia Breast Imaging Division is participating in the Fellowship Match process, sponsored by the Society of Breast Imaging and managed by the National Resident matching Program.
+The University of Virginia Breast Imaging Division is participating in the Fellowship Match process, sponsored by the Society of Breast Imaging and managed by the National Resident Matching Program.
 In order to become a fellow with the University of Virginia, you must register with the Radiology Match, of which Breast Imaging is a part, at http://www.nrmp.org/.

-Applying for 2024-2025 Positions
+Applying for 2026-2027 Positions

 Additional Information

-Applications from graduates of non-US radiology programs are considered on a case-by-case basis if the duration of the completed training is at least five years including one year of clinical training in the US.
-Please note that for international graduates, recommendation letters must be from radiologists in the US.
+Applications from graduates of non-US radiology programs are considered on a case-by-case basis if the duration of the completed training is at least five years, including one year of clinical training in the U.S. Please note that for international graduates, recommendation letters must be from radiologists in the U.S.

 Pre-Employment Drug Testing and Background Check